Your rights - Information for crime witnesses

 If you are an immigrant or refugee, see the Immigration and Refugee Protection Act and Citizenship and Immigration Canada website for more information.

-If you have questions or would like to speak with someone about how to obtain more information about your rights, contact VictimLink BC or your local police.
+If you have questions or need more information about your rights, contact VictimLink BC or your local police.

-You can also find others who can help you, as well as legal information and resources available to you, by visiting Legal Assistance.
+To find others who can help, as well as legal information and resources, see Legal assistance.